KeithWilliamsGMIT/Emerging-Technologies-Jupyter/README.md

 ## 3. Create a simple plot
 The dataset contains five variables: sepal length, sepal width, petal length, petal width, and species.
 Use pyplot to create a scatter plot of sepal length on the x-axis versus sepal width on the y-axis.
 Add axis labels and a title to the plot.

+## 4. Create a more complex plot
+Re-create the above plot, but this time plot the setosa data points in red, the versicolor data point in green, and the virginica data points in blue.
+Setosa, versicolor, and virginica are the three possible values of the species variable.
+Add a legend to the plot showing which species is in which colour.